liupei101/GraphLSurv/README.md

 Ablations include:
 - Adaptive graph's effects on the model
-- Exploration to adaptive graphs with different connection strength.
+- Exploration to adaptive graphs with different sparsity
 - Model architecture: mix GCN-HMP or pure GCN-HMP

 ### Visualization